elastic/integrations/packages/azure/docs/README.md

 `eventhub` :
 _string_
 A fully managed, real-time data ingestion service.
-Elastic recommends using only letters, numbers, and the hyphen (-) character for Event Hub names to maximize compatibility.
-You can use existing Event Hubs having underscores (_) in the Event Hub name; in this case, the integration will replace underscores with hyphens (-) when it uses the Event Hub name to create dependent Azure resources behind the scenes (e.g., the storage account container to store Event Hub consumer offsets).
+Elastic recommends using only letters, numbers, and the hyphen (-) character for event hub names to maximize compatibility.
+You can use existing event hubs having underscores (_) in the event hub name; in this case, the integration will replace underscores with hyphens (-) when it uses the event hub name to create dependent Azure resources behind the scenes (e.g., the storage account container to store event hub consumer offsets).
 Elastic also recommends using a separate event hub for each log type as the field mappings of each log type differ.
 Default value `insights-operational-logs`.

 `consumer_group` :